cboettig/ews-review/manuscript.md

 ***A general thought while rewriting in this section.
-Whenever applicable, replace CSD with "early warning signal", to make the point that we are only using CSD as an example of possible warning signals***.
+Whenever applicable, replace CSD with "early warning signal", to make the point that we are only using CSD as an example of possible warning signals.***. **Agreed***

 ***I think each of the sections could use a format of "what we expected", "what is surprising" and "more research to answer xyz".
 We kind of jump into each of the examples without a lot of "so what".
-Highlighting which areas of the diagram are most ripe for exploration would be particularly useful I think. -CB***\*
+Highlighting which areas of the diagram are most ripe for exploration would be particularly useful I think. -CB***

-Critical slowing down has been studied extensively in theoretical [@Wissel1984;
+Early warning signals such as CSD have been studied extensively in theoretical [@Wissel1984;
 @Gandhi1998; @Carpenter2006; @Hastings2010; @Lade2012; @Dakos2011a;
 @Boettiger2012b] and empirical contexts [@Drake2010; @Carpenter2011;
 @Veraart2011; @Dai2012; @Wang2012] as a potential early warning signal for